-If you live in a condominium, single-family home, or townhome that is part of a common interest community in Tennessee, you are most likely responsible for paying dues and assessments to a condominium association (COA) or homeowners’ association (HOA).
-If you don’t pay, the COA or HOA is usually entitled to get a lien on your property that could lead to a foreclosure.
+Residents who live in planned community setting—whether it’s a condominium, townhouse, or single-family home—in Ohio usually have to pay dues and assessments (collectively referred to as “assessments”) to a condominium association (COA) or homeowners’ association (HOA).
+If you fall behind in those payments, in most cases, the COA or HOA can get a lien on your home that could lead to a foreclosure.

 An HOA’s governing documents, which include the Declaration of Covenants, Conditions, and Restrictions (CC&Rs) and bylaws, will usually contain specific information regarding assessments liens.

 State law and the COA or HOA’s governing documents will usually set out the type of charges that may be included in the lien.

 To find out which charges a Tennessee HOA may include in its lien, check the association's governing documents.